zvada/technology/docs/policy/software-support.md

 When a ticket arrives at the GOC and the Operations staff member decides that the ticket should be assigned to the Software Team, the operations staff member will do two things:

 1. The ticket will be assigned to a pseudo-user called "Software".
-2. The "Next Action" fiel will be set to "SOFTWARE TRIAGE".
+2. The "Next Action" field will be set to "SOFTWARE TRIAGE".
 3. The Software pseudo-user has an email list as it's "personal" email address.
 This is: <osg-software-support-stream@opensciencegrid.org>.

 ## Triage duty (Software staff)